top of page

 This chart shows the level of shedding based on both the MC5R and RSPO2 genes.

-The Fading Gene
+The Progressive Fading Gene

 Doodles tend to change colors several times throughout puppyhood into adulthood.
 A puppy can start out a deep chocolate color and then fade or lighten to a cream by the time it reaches a year old.
 This is caused by the progressive greying gene.
 The progressive greying gene is carried from the Poodle side although other dogs can carry it as well such as the Old English Sheepdog and Pumi.
 There currently isn't a test yet to determine whether or not a dog carries this gene.
 This is a separate gene that the dilute gene- this gets confused quite often.
-But, if a parent has lightened or faded the puppy is likely to as well.
+But, if a parent has lightened or faded from their puppy color the puppy is likely to as well.
 You can tell if a puppy will fade or lighten at birth.
 They will have white hairs under their paws.
 This may be difficult to see if the puppy is parti colored.
 They can also start turning lighter as early as 4-6 weeks.
 The first place you will notice will be on their face.

 Some breeders do not disclose this when you inquire about a puppy may even charge more for a "rare" color!- then the buyer is disappointed or confused that their puppy seems to have turned a completely different color.
 Of course it doesn't matter at that point because they love their pup- but if you want a specific color and want your puppy to stay that color you need to ask if the parents have faded or lightened and ask for pictures of each as a puppy so you can see for yourself.
+One of My Sheepadoodle lines is non-fading as well as my Labradoodle lines.

 Genetically Blue